 Whether you are supporting band on tours or engineering sound in theaters or other venues, Gig Performer is a perfect tool for FoH.

 In our recent blog, read how well-known FoH engineer Robert Frazza used Gig Performer in the Bearsville Theater and how a setup built around Gig Performer helped him to significantly reduce the footprint of his touring rig while at the same time achieving maximum flexibility.
 He records every show and since he switched to Gig Performer – hasn’t lost any shows.

 The fact that we can tour the world with the same monitor mix, record every show and put this in an 8 space rack that costs $50 as an extra bag on a plane makes it a no brainer. — Robert Frazza

 Live streaming and collaborations

-Covid-19 epidemic caused people to express their artistic needs in various ways, such as live streaming, creating collaboration videos or simply jamming online.
+The Covid-19 epidemic caused people to find other ways to express their artistic needs, such as through live streaming, creating collaboration videos or simply jamming online.